inaka/erlang_guidelines/README.md

 ***
 ##### Separate responsibilities in sumo_db
-> When using sumo_db you should separate the responsibilities clearly, creating for each entity.
+> When using sumo_db you should separate the responsibilities clearly, creating for each entity:
+> - one module (usually called MODELs) to describe the entity and allow administrating instances of the model in memory
+> - one module (usually called MODEL_repo) to handle the various operations that require business logic relating to the entity

 *Examples*: [separate responsibilities in sumo_db](https://github.com/inaka/fiar/tree/master/src/models)